Member Login | Contact Us

 Two Types of Condor Traders

-There are two major schools of thought when it comes to the Iron Condor spread.
+There are two major schools of thought when it comes to the Iron Condor spread trades.
 The first school says that the condor spread trade is a strategy that works on its own.
 In other words, no adjustments are needed.
 If you let it do its thing, over time the trade will make money.

 The other school of thought says that you should adjust your condor spread trades when they get into trouble.